diceid/sample-verifier-webapp/README.md

 # Sample Verifier Web application for DICE

-The sample web application demonstrates the functionality of Verification Controller.
-Different components required for this demo are:<br>
+The sample verifier web application demonstrates the functionality of DICE Verification Controller.

+## Prerequisites
+Different components required for this demo are:
-- DICE Verification component <br>
+- DICE Verification component
-- Identity Wallet for Holder and <br>
+- Identity Wallet for Holder and
-- Verifiable Sample Web Application  (sample-verifier-webapp) <br>
+- Verifiable Sample Web Application  (sample-verifier-webapp)

 DICE verification component is hosted at: https://futurebankvcauthcontroller.wiprobc.com